 A protocol analyzer is a tool used to monitor and interpret data transferred over a communication channel.
-Using a combination of hardware and software, a protocol analyzer captures inline data packets from a computer bus or network and converts the bits and bytes into meaningful protocol decodes.
+Using a combination of hardware and software, captured data packets from a computer bus or network are converted into meaningful protocol decodes.
 Protocol analyzers are invaluable tools for continuous data monitoring as well as post capture analysis.

 To standardize common data transmission processes, organizations like PCI-SIG and IEEEE have established communication protocols to specify industry-wide software and hardware conventions.
 By comparing captured data behavior to established standards, conformance of traffic to protocols can be evaluated and logical errors can be detected and diagnosed.

-An advanced protocol analyzer can be applied effectively to data transmission channels ranging from a local computer bus to a large telecommunications network.
+An advanced protocol analyzer can be applied effectively to data transmission channels ranging from a local computer bus to large-scale datacenter installations.
 Customers supported by VIAVI protocol analyzer offerings reflect the breadth of the computer technology ecosystem.
 This includes a host of Tier 1 organizations in the computing, data storage, networking, and electronics industries.

 Integration and validation teams also utilize protocol analyzers to accelerate development times and reduce debug cycles.
-Wireless network protocol analyzers are increasingly found in a field technician’s tool kit.
-Advanced protocol analyzer software compliments these lab and field test solutions by sorting through millions of events, mapping network topologies, and quickly identifying warnings and errors.
+Compact, wireless test solutions are increasingly found in the field technician’s tool kit.
+Advanced software compliments these lab and field solutions by sorting through millions of events, mapping network topologies, and quickly identifying warnings and errors.

-In general terms, a protocol analyzer captures traffic data streams (packets) and performs analysis on their characteristics.
-Reviewing inline traffic allows the protocol analyzer to produce actionable metrics and reports in easily understood and accessible formats.
+In general terms, a protocol analyzer captures traffic data streams (traces) and performs analysis on their characteristics.
+A detailed review of inline traffic leads to actionable metrics and reports in easily understood and accessible formats.
 With the diversity of communication protocols now deployed, another key function of the protocol analyzer is to assess the decoded data streams for conformance to their respective standards.

 SAS / SATA

 The SAS and SATA protocols define the data transfer between high volume storage devices and their host systems.
-The SAS protocol for directly attached devices like hard drives emerged from the parallel SCSI bus technology of the 1980’s.
+The SAS protocol for directly attached devices like hard drives emerged from the parallel SCSI bus technology of the 1980s.
 At the same time, the SATA protocol evolved from the parallel interface ATA (PATA) standard.
-These protocols have gained widespread industry acceptance, leading to dedicated protocol analysis solutions for product development and troubleshooting.
+These interfaces have gained widespread industry acceptance, leading to dedicated SAS/SATA protocol analyzers for product development and troubleshooting.

 The VIAVI Xgig 6G SAS/SATA analyzer meets the exacting demands of SAS and SATA innovators.
-Multiple trace capture and the industry’s largest trace memory buffers facilitate outstanding monitoring and troubleshooting performance.
-100% capture at full line rate provides complete visibility into SAS and SATA behavior.
-The Xgig 6G platform can also analyze live traffic from almost 200 different storage protocols.
+Multiple trace capture and the industry’s largest trace memory buffers provide outstanding monitoring and troubleshooting performance.
+100% capture at full line rates enhances visibility into SAS and SATA behavior.
+The Xgig 6G protocol analyzer also includes a SAS generator and jammer (error injector).